What is a urogynecologist?

-A urogynecologist is a sub-specialty surgeon who has been trained to care for women with pelvic floor disorders.
+A female pelvic medicine and reproductive surgeon (urogynecologist) is a sub-specialty surgeon who has been trained to care for women with pelvic floor disorders.
 The pelvic floor refers to the set of muscles, ligaments, and connective tissue that surround and provide support to the pelvic organs such as the bladder, uterus, vagina, rectum, and bowel.
 Pelvic floor disorders include incontinence (leakage of urine or feces), prolapse (descent of the pelvic organs, pressure, or bulge), emptying disorders (difficulty with urinating or moving bowels), overactive bladder (frequency, urgency, difficulty with control) – there are a large variety of conditions that these physicians can treat.
 A urogynecologist is unique because they have undergone additional training after a primary residency in either urology or gynecology.
 This includes further experience in colorectal issues, neurologic conditions, and pelvic surgery.
-Virginia Urology’s physicians are not only trained to treat these conditions but also keep up to date with the latest research pertaining to them.
+Urogynecologists have a certification in Female Pelvic Medicine and Reconstructive Surgery.